n04x/comp371_project/README.txt

 - MIDMOUSE -> hold left click and change angle along y-axis.	 -													 -
 ------------------------------------------------------------------

-HORSE TRANSFORMATION:
+zebra TRANSFORMATION:
 ------------------------------------------------------------------
 -		'P' or 'p' -> change the rendering to points			 -
 -		'L' or 'l' -> change the rendering to lines				 -
 -		'T' or 't' -> change the rendering to fill				 -
--		'U' or 'u' -> scale-up the size of the horse			 -
+-		'U' or 'u' -> scale-up the size of the zebra			 -
--		'J' or 'j' -> scale-down the size of the horse			 -
+-		'J' or 'j' -> scale-down the size of the zebra			 -
 ------------------------------------------------------------------